JMGrubbs/HabitCal/README.md

 # HabitCal

-Set and track habits the user wants to create for themselfs
+Set and track habits that users want to build for themselves